LightSnowDev/Spofy-XL/README.md

 # Spofy
-Spofy is a WPF-Based Spotify mini player and notifier for Windows.
+Spofy-XL is a WPF-Based Spotify player and notifier for Windows.
+It supports differnt sizes from mini to fullscreen.

 Just download the executable from here: [https://github.com/eltoncezar/Spofy/releases/latest](https://github.com/eltoncezar/Spofy/releases/latest)